virtual-labs/exp-Linear-dimension-coordinates-dei/experiment/aim.md

-### To understand the fundamental notions namely, linear independence, basis, dimension and co-ordinates.
+### Aim of this experiment is to study the fundamental notions namely, linear independence, basis, dimension and co-ordinates.